braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium2.md

 # About Tealium

 > Tealium is a universal data hub and customer data platform that enables you to connect mobile, web, and alternative data to other third-party sources.
 Tealium’s connection to Braze enables a data flow of custom events, user attributes, and purchases that empower you to act on your data in real-time.

-We offer [both](#integration-options) a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services so that you can start building richer user profiles.
+Braze offers [both](#integration-options) a side-by-side SDK integration for your Android, iOS, and web applications and a server-to-server integration for your backend services so that you can start building richer user profiles.

+## Understanding the EventStream

+Tealium EventStream is a data collection and API hub that sits at the center of your data.
+EventStream handles the entire data supply chain from setup and installation to identifying, validating, and enhancing incoming user data.
+EventStream takes real-time action with event feeds and connectors.
+Listed below are the features that make up the [EventStream](https://community.tealiumiq.com/t5/Customer-Data-Hub/Introduction-to-EventStream/ta-p/20387#toc-hId--2077371752).
+- Data Sources (Installation and Data Collection)
+- Live Events (Real-time Data Inspection)
+- Event Specifications and Attributes (Data Layer Requirements and Validation)
+- Event Feeds (Filtered Event Types)
+- Event Connectors (API Hub Actions)

+## Tealium AudienceStream
+Tealium AudienceStream is an Omnichannel customer segmentation and real-time action engine.
+AudienceStream takes the data that flows into EventStream and creates visitor profiles that represent the most important attributes of your customers' engagement with your brand.
+To read more about how to set up Tealium AudienceStream, check out our [documentation]().

 ## Set Up Overview